titumozammel/execution-excellence-system/README.md

 # 7. HEART × HEAD × HAND × FLOW

-EES uses a conceptual four-part model for understanding execution conditions:
+EES uses a conceptual four-part model for understanding important execution conditions:

 > **HEART × HEAD × HAND × FLOW**

-The model is diagnostic rather than a validated quantitative equation.
+The model is **diagnostic and conceptual, not a validated quantitative equation**.

 ## HEART — Human Energy